scribe-security/JSL/README.md

 <details>
   <summary> Directory target </summary>

-Create SBOM from a local directory. \
+Create SBOM for a local directory. \
 Note directory must be mapped to working dir for actions to access (containerized action).

 ```YAML